About the Programme

 The programme has been run by our Cape Town office in South Africa since 2004 and is widely regarded as the most effective of its kind.

-Delegates will become members of the international Cambridge Sustainability Network, which engages members through events throughout the year and offers exclusive publications for those wanting to learn more about sustainability and business.
+Delegates will become members of our international alumni network, which engages members through events throughout the year and offers exclusive publications for those wanting to learn more about sustainability and business.

 This seminar is designed for managers in organisations from the private or public sector to equip them with a high-level understanding of sustainability.
 Sustainability is no longer simply a bolt-on to a ‘business-as-usual’ approach, but is something that must become deeply embedded in the day-to-day operations of an organisation.